 To address this need, the Iowa Department on Aging has allocated $35,000 in state dollars for the IAGE Program in State Fiscal Year 2017 (July 1, 2016 - June 30, 2017).
 Through the program, individuals in need of substitute decision-making services who have identified a willing and able guardian/conservator may apply to receive a one-time grant of up to $1,000 to pay the legal fees associated with establishing a guardianship or conservatorship in the state of Iowa.
 Payment will be made directly to the representing attorney upon determination that all required documents are provided and the work performed and invoiced by the attorney is supported.

 “The aim of the IAGE Program is to make it possible for Iowans in need to legally establish substitute decision-making services to protect their rights, safety and overall welfare,” said Eason.
 “It will also promote awareness and enhance collaboration among state agencies, community organizations and attorneys throughout Iowa as they work on behalf of vulnerable Iowans who cannot advocate for themselves.”

-The IAGE Program Application is available at https://www.iowaaging.gov/iage-program and will be accepted through June 30, 2017, or until funds are depleted.
+IAGE Program Applications will be accepted through June 30, 2017, or until funds are depleted.
 Funding for the program was made available by the Iowa State Legislature under the SFY 2017 Health and Human Services Appropriations Bill.